c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ##### HTTP/2

 HTTP/2 is the next version of the HTTP transport protocol.
-Initially the HTTP/0.9 protocol was designed to let clients (typically browsers) request resources such as HTML documents, images, and scripts from servers over a hypermedia network.
+Initially, the HTTP/0.9 protocol was designed to let clients (typically browsers) request resources such as HTML documents, images, and scripts from servers over a hypermedia network.
 However, using this protocol to implement modern client-server systems with simultaneous bi-directional streaming results in complex and inefficient solutions.
-Even new features introduced in HTTP/1.1 such as persistent connections, pipelining, and chunked transfer encoding — proved insufficient for these demands.
+Even new features introduced in HTTP/1.1, such as persistent connections, pipelining, and chunked transfer encoding, proved insufficient for these demands.

 HTTP/2 retains the semantics of the previous version of the protocol (methods, response codes, headers), but introduces significant changes in implementation.
-While HTTP/2 brings several improvements that benefit various environments (browsers, mobile devices, and IoT) only a subset of these changes is relevant to gRPC.
+While HTTP/2 brings several improvements that benefit various environments (browsers, mobile devices, and IoT), only a subset of these changes is relevant to gRPC.

 The first important improvement is *multiplexing*, which allows multiple concurrent requests and responses to be sent over a single TCP connection.
 This solves the HTTP *head-of-line blocking* problem, where a slow response to one request delays subsequent requests on the same connection.
 Multiplexing reduces latency and enables the use of fewer TCP connections.
 In HTTP/2, requests and responses are divided into frames (small data fragments) that can be transmitted interleaved and independently of each other within a stream.
 This mechanism supports simultaneous bidirectional streaming between the client and server.

-The second important improvement in HTTP/2 is the transition from the text-based request and response headers and bodies to *binary* format.
+The second important improvement in HTTP/2 is the transition from *text-based* request/response headers and bodies to *binary* format.
 The binary framing layer encodes all communication between the client and server (headers, data, settings, control, etc.) into a structured binary format.
 Headers are additionally compressed using the HPACK algorithm, which leverages static and dynamic tables along with Huffman encoding to reduce redundancy.
 This is particularly beneficial when multiple consecutive requests and responses share the same headers (a common scenario in inter-service communication) significantly reducing the number of bytes transmitted and improving overall network efficiency.

 #### gRPC in practice

-The following example demonstrates how to build a simple gRPC application using plain Java.
+The following example demonstrates how to build a simple server-streaming gRPC application using plain Java.
 The application consists of an echo client that sends one or many requests, and an echo server that receives those requests, modifies the data, and returns the response.
 The client receives the responses and displays them.

 To implement this application, complete the following steps:

-1. define a remote service in a *.proto* file
+1. Define a remote service in a *.proto* file.
-2. generate server and client stubs using the Protobuf compiler
+2. Generate server and client stubs using the Protobuf compiler.
-3. implement a server that provides this service
+3. Implement a server that provides this service.
-4. implement a client that consumes this service
+4. Implement a client that consumes this service.

-##### The contract between service and client
+##### The contract between the service and the client

-A *.proto* file defines the *contract *between a service and a client.
+A *.proto* file defines the *contract* between a service and a client.
 A typical *.proto* file consists of the following sections:

-* *syntax definition*: specifies the version of the Protbuf language being used
+* *Syntax definition*: specifies the version of the Protobuf language being used.
-* *package*: declares a namespace for the definitions to avoid naming conflicts.
+* *Package*: declares a namespace for the definitions to avoid naming conflicts.
-* *imports*: allows reuse of definitions from other *.proto* files.
+* *Imports*: allows reuse of definitions from other *.proto* files.
-* *options*: provides instructions to the Protbuf compiler for code generation across different programming languages. <sup>Options can be applied at different scopes: file, message, field, enum, enum value, and service.</sup>
+* *Options*: provides instructions to the Protobuf compiler for code generation across different programming languages. <sup>Options can be applied at different scopes: file, message, field, enum, enum value, and service.</sup>
-* *messages*: defines the data structures exchanged between the client and the service.
+* *Messages*: defines the data structures exchanged between the client and the service.
-* services: defines RPC services and the methods provided by the service. \
+* *Services*: defines RPC services and the methods provided by the service. \

 Below is the *.proto* file used in this example: